daeken/Benjen/daeken.com/entries/responsible-disclosure-can-be-anything-but.md

-#title Responsible Disclosure Can Be Anything But
+title: Responsible Disclosure Can Be Anything But
-#date 2012-12-06
+date: 2012-12-06

 The last few weeks were full of mixed emotions for me.
 Reliable reports of [hotel break-ins][1] seemingly utilizing the vulnerability [I disclosed at BlackHat][2] are coming out, and I'm both horrified and vindicated.